Fair UseInformation for faculty |

 SCF is currently developing its “Open Educational Resources (OER)” program, and the SCF Libraries are part of it, including services like having textbooks or materials on Reserve and providing access to supplementary licensed content that can be embedded in Canvas courses or used in the classroom.
 We will be happy to work with you.

-Watch the following video by Harvard Law School's The Berkman Klein Center for Internet & Society
+This video was retrieved from the Berkman Klein Center for Internet & Society at Harvard University.

 Note: